Danger! Women at Work: Plot

-Pert and Marie (Mary Brian and Isabel Jewell) are gas station attendants and Terry (Patsy Kelly) drives a cab, all doing their part for the war effort.
-Terry inherits a bungalow in Glendale and a 10-ton truck from her recently-deceased Uncle Joe, and is at her wits' end as to what to do with the rig.
-Terry and Pert are advised to go into the trucking business by Pert's boyfriend, Danny (Jack Randall).
-The girls are soon approached by someone named Benny (Vince Barnett) from the finance company who threatens to repossess the truck if the mortgage on it isn't settled.
+Pert and Marie are gas station attendants and Terry drives a cab, all doing their part for the war effort.
+Terry inherits a bungalow in Glendale and a 10-ton truck from her recently deceased Uncle Joe, and is at her wits' end as to what to do with the rig.
+Terry and Pert are advised to go into the trucking business by Pert's boyfriend, Danny.
+The girls are soon approached by someone named Benny from the finance company who threatens to repossess the truck if the mortgage on it isn't settled.
 Danny introduces the girls to his boss and he agrees to pay them $100 if they bring back a load of nitroglycerin back from Las Vegas, but they need to carry cargo there in order for them to travel legally on the highways, so they advertise.
-They are then visited by a smooth operator named Duke Edwards (Gary Bruce) who promises them $125 to drive a load of furniture to Las Vegas in time for the opening of a gambling casino.
-They take up the offer and hit the road, but not before Terry gets her driver's license and then a trucking license with her fiancé, Pete (Warren Hymer), who is also a trucker.
+They are then visited by a smooth operator named Duke Edwards who promises them $125 to drive a load of furniture to Las Vegas in time for the opening of a gambling casino.
+They take up the offer and hit the road, but not before Terry gets her driver's license and then a trucking license with her fiancé, Pete, who is also a trucker.